maruiz81/GlideExample/README.md

-# Koin-Example
+# Glide Example

-An example of Dependency Injection with Koin
+An example of image loading with Glide to measure the performance